 4. What is the ISO Certification Process for Manufacturing?

-The ISO Certification Process for Manufacturing includes gap analysis, documentation, implementation, internal audits, external certification audits, and continuous improvement.
+The ISO Certification Process for Manufacturing includes initial review, records, execution, internal audits, external certification audits, and continuous improvement.

 5. Why is ISO 9001 Certification for Manufacturing considered the first step?